Ton: Subdivisions

-Before the twentieth century there were several definitions.
+Before the 20th century there were several definitions.
 Prior to the 15th century in England, the ton was 20 hundredweight, each of 108 lb, giving a ton of 2160 lb.
-In the nineteenth century in different parts of Britain, definitions of 2,240, 2,352, and 2,400 lb were used, with 2,000 lb for explosives; the legal ton was usually 2,240 lb.
+In the 19th century in different parts of Britain, definitions of 2,240, or 2,352, or 2,400 lb were used, with 2,000 lb for explosives; the legal ton was usually 2,240 lb.

 In the United Kingdom, Canada, Australia, and other areas that had used the imperial system, the tonne is the form of ton legal in trade.

 Units of volume

 The displacement, essentially the weight, of a ship is traditionally expressed in long tons.
 To simplify measurement it is determined by measuring the volume, rather than weight, of water displaced, and calculating the weight from the volume and density.

 For practical purposes the displacement ton (DT) is a unit of volume, 35 cuft, the approximate volume occupied by one ton of seawater (the actual volume varies with salinity and temperature).
 It is slightly less than the 224 imperial gallons (1.018 m3) of the water ton (based on distilled water).

 One measurement ton or freight ton is equal to 40 cuft, but historically it has had several different definitions.
 It is used to determine the amount of money to be charged in loading, unloading, or carrying different sorts of cargo.
-In general if a cargo is heavier than salt water, the actual tonnage is used.
-If it is lighter than salt water, e.g. feathers, freight is calculated using Measurement Tons of 40 cubic feet.
+In general if a cargo is heavier than salt water, the actual weight is used.
+If it is lighter than salt water, e.g. feathers, freight is calculated in measurement tons of 40 cubic feet.

 Gross tonnage and net tonnage are volumetric measures of the cargo-carrying capacity of a ship.

 The Panama Canal/Universal Measurement System (PC/UMS) is based on net tonnage, modified for Panama Canal billing purposes.
 PC/UMS is based on a mathematical formula to calculate a vessel's total volume; a PC/UMS net ton is equivalent to 100 cubic feet of capacity.

 The water ton is used chiefly in Great Britain, in statistics dealing with petroleum products, and is defined as 224 impgal, the volume occupied by 1 long ton of water under the conditions that define the imperial gallon.

-Units of energy and power

-Ton of TNT

-A ton of TNT or tonne of TNT is a unit of energy equal to 109 (thermochemical) calories, also known as a gigacalorie (Gcal), equal to 4.184 gigajoules (GJ).

-A kiloton of TNT or kilotonne of TNT is a unit of energy equal to 1012 calories, also known as a teracalorie (Tcal), equal to 4.184 terajoules (TJ).

-A megaton of TNT (1,000,000 tonnes) or megatonne of TNT is a unit of energy equal to 1015 calories, also known (infrequently) as a petacalorie (Pcal), equal to 4.184 petajoules (PJ).

-Note that these are small calories (cal).
-The large or dietary calorie (Cal) is equal to one kilocalorie (kcal), and is gradually being replaced by the latter correct term.